nehat312/AoC2024/README.md

 - [ ] Restructure main.py for each day to run.
 - [ ] No more uploading the text files you moob.
 - [ ] Make a function to pull down the sample data - requests
+- [ ] Something that captures the output and updates the README?
+SORCERY